Reed Gusciora: Health and human services

-COVID-19 response

 Gusciora's published a document "COVID-19: Trenton Testing Status Report," which outlined steps that his administration had taken to reduce the fatality rate of COVID-19 in the Capital City during the pandemic.
 The report was the first of its kind written by a municipality in New Jersey and published publicly.
 At the time of the report, the city's fatality rate of those infected with COVID-19 was 2.8% while the fatality rate in the state of New Jersey was 7.4%.
 Gusciora outlined a set of proactive steps that the city had taken to increase the amount of testing, secure personal protective equipment, and coordinate with other governmental agencies.

 One of Gusciora's policies, created a business loan program for city small businesses, who could apply for up to $20,000 in emergency loans.
 The Trenton Emergency Loan Program used existing funds from the city's urban enterprise zone and exceeded state and county programs set up to assist businesses with their economic recovery.